 Heart Valve Disease

-Through the procedure of catheterization, the pressure in the Pulmonary Arteries can be measured directly, and different medications can be used to determine the precise cause of the elevated pressures.
-The results of this test can allow your doctor to provide a more complete diagnosis, leading to a medication regimen tailored to your specific cause of Pulmonary Hypertension.
+Through the catheterization procedure, healthcare professionals can directly measure the pressure in the pulmonary arteries and employ different medications to pinpoint the precise cause of elevated pressures.
+This diagnostic approach enables doctors to provide a more accurate diagnosis, leading to a tailored medication regimen that addresses the specific underlying cause of Pulmonary Hypertension.